Listen to the article

 El Enany cited “the overly competitive performance review system at Enron [an American energy company] for example led to a domino effect of mishaps, failures and long-term mental health issues for their employees, even after Enron’s collapse.
 Revisiting organizational values during the pandemic, and indeed any crises is important.”

-An organization’s long-term strategy also play a major role in employee well-being.
+An organization’s long-term strategy also plays a major role in employee well-being.
 Knowing an organization’s path means knowing what is important to it, its staff, its brand and future reputation.

 “Leadership is critical here, we know from research that authentic leadership helps to build trust, improving employee loyalty, engagement and performance.
 Leaders and managers are in these ethically responsible and important positions and need to be reflective and vulnerable with their teams.”